aletomasella/aletomasella/README.md

 <br/>

-<h3><mark>&nbsp;Videogames API&nbsp;</mark></h3>
+<h3><mark>&nbsp;Videogames APP&nbsp;</mark></h3>
-A page that allows to search for videogames info, brought through <a href="https://rawg.io/apidocs">RAWG API</a>, you can sort them alphabetically, by genres, platforms and if the game was created by yourself or brought by the API.
+A page that allows to search for videogames info, brought through <a href="https://rawg.io/apidocs">RAWG API</a>, you can sort them alphabetically, by genres, platforms and distinguish whether the game was created by yourself or brought by the API.
-You can create your own game, put a description of it, rating, image, etc. and you access to the details of the games.
+You can create your own game, put a description of it, rating, image, etc. and if you want more information of your game, you have access the details of the game.
 <p>
     <a><img src="https://github.com/aletomasella/aletomasella/blob/main/Images/landing.png" alt="Videogame App"></a>
 </p>